sisinflab/warprec/warprec/utils/config/README.md

 - **batch_size**: The batch size to be used inside the experiment.
 Defaults to 1024.
 - **ray_verbose**: .
 The Ray Tune verbosity value.
 Ray Tune accepts verbosity levels in a range from 0 to 3.
 Defaults to 1.
 - **recommendation**: A nested section dedicated to the recommendation produced by the models.
+- **callback**: A nested section dedicated to the optional callback.

 #### 📝 Recommendation